febus982/bootstrap-python-fastapi/domains/README.md

 # Domain subpackages

 Each subpackage in `domains` exposes only interface classes and the relevant Data transfer objects.
-The concrete implementation for the interfaces is in the nested modules.
+The domain logic implementation is in the nested modules but should not be directly accessed.
 E.g.:

 * `domains.books` contains the boundary interfaces
-* `domains.books._local` contains the concrete implementation
+* other nested modules like `domains.books._dto` contains the concrete implementation

-In the example `domains.books._local` imports `domains.books`,
-never the opposite, applying in this way the Interface Segregation Principle.

-The wiring between the boundary interfaces and concrete classes is taken care by the DI container.
-Code needing the service need only declare the interface class from `domains.books` as a parameter in a function and the DI container will take care of passing the concrete class.

 ## Alternate approaches to Interface Segregation

-The application uses an IoC container, however it is possible to achieve interface segregation without using a Dependency Injection container.
+The domain logic uses an IoC container to access the storage implementation, however it is possible to achieve interface segregation without using a Dependency Injection container.

 These are some examples (note the local imports to avoid exposing the imported classes).